-c.
+a.
 Are the findings currently being used in practice?(16 marks).

-- Describe 4 pieces of evidence that you see in the clinical area to support that research is being used in health care professional practice You may consult unit staff and the clinical educator but excluding your clinical instructors, LPNs or aides.
+- Describe 4 pieces of evidence that you see in the clinical area to support that research is being or not being used in health care professional practice.
+You may consult unit staff and the unit clinical educator but excluding BCIT instructors, LPNs or aides.
 (8) Remember to plan ahead and take enough time to interview these professionals. - Discuss the application of the research findings to your own nursing practice.
 Indicate if research findings are useful to you.
 Discuss how you could apply the findings to your current practice.
-(8) - d.
+(8)

+a.
 Conclusion (5 marks)

-• Briefly summarize your work including an explanation how the research will impact your future nursing practice.
+Briefly summarize your work including an explanation how the research will impact your future nursing practice.